tecnobabble/vulnfeed_2_tenb/README.md

 ### Custom Reporting Templates
 A default report template is included with the tool.
 If you want to specify a custom report PDF template, use [Docker Volumes](https://docs.docker.com/storage/volumes/) to specify the `templates/custom_sc_report.xml` file.
 NOTE: You must specify the `--report` flag to use custom reporting templates.
->`$ docker run -v ${PWD}/custom_template.xml:templates/custom_sc_report.xml --env-file .env tecnobabble/vulnfeed_2_tenb:latest --feed us-cert --report`
+>`$ docker run --rm -v ${PWD}/custom_report_template.xml:templates/custom_sc_report.xml --env-file .env tecnobabble/vulnfeed_2_tenb:latest --feed us-cert --report`

-Where *custom_template.xml* is the filename of an exported PDF template from [Tenable.sc](https://www.tenable.com/products/tenable-sc) that's on the host running Docker.
+Where *custom_report_template.xml* is the filename of an exported PDF template from [Tenable.sc](https://www.tenable.com/products/tenable-sc) that's on the host running Docker.

+### Custom Dashboard Templates
+A default dashboard template is included with the tool.
+If you want to specify a custom dashboard template, use [Docker Volumes](https://docs.docker.com/storage/volumes/) to specify the `templates/custom_sc_dashboard.xml` file.
+NOTE: You must specify the `--dashboard` flag to use custom dashboard templates.
+>`$ docker run --rm -v ${PWD}/custom_dashboard_template.xml:templates/custom_sc_dashboard.xml --env-file .env tecnobabble/vulnfeed_2_tenb:latest --feed us-cert --dashboard`

+Where *custom_dashboard_template.xml* is the filename of an exported dashboard template from [Tenable.sc](https://www.tenable.com/products/tenable-sc) that's on the host running Docker.

-You may use the following variables when generting reports to use dynamic content from the Vulnerability Feed entry.
+You may use the following variables when generting dashboards or reports to use dynamic content from the Vulnerability Feed entry.
 As an example, please see the template included at `templates/sc_template.xml`
  - **{{ Feed }}**
      - Name of the feed being called, in uppercase.
 Ex: US-CERT
  - **{{ Entry_Title }}**